 Haters, haters, haters…

-In order to answer this question, we first need to find out what makes a hater a hater.
+The question is: How to deal with haters?
+In order to answer it, we first need to find out what makes a hater a hater.

-Now back to the important question: how to deal with haters?
+Now back to the important question: How to deal with haters?